-Besides the advances achieved in the lineage tracing studies, the development of the organoid culture system pioneered by the Clevers group revolutionised the field of regenerative medicine.
-First established in 2009 by Sato et al[48], the organoid culture was used to culture intestinal stem cells that express the Wnt target gene leucine-rich-repeat-containing G protein-coupled receptor 5 (Lgr5).
-This is then adopted into the liver by the same group to form liver organoids and widely used by researchers for in vitro modelling, drug screening and gene sequencing[24,49,50].
-Endogenous lineage tracing of Lgr5 expressing cells using the Lgr5-IRES-creERT2 reporter mice showed that Lgr5 expressing cells can contribute to both cholangiocytes and hepatocytes after liver damage[24].
+Besides the advances achieved in lineage-tracing studies, the development of the organoid culture system pioneered by the Clevers group revolutionised the field of regenerative medicine.
+First established in 2009 by Sato et al[48], organoid culture was used to culture intestinal stem cells that express the Wnt target gene leucine-rich-repeat-containing G protein-coupled receptor 5 (Lgr5).
+This technology was then applied by the same group to the liver to form liver organoids, and is now widely used by researchers for in vitro modelling, drug screening and gene sequencing[24,49,50].
+Endogenous lineage-tracing of Lgr5-expressing cells using the Lgr5-IRES-creERT2 reporter mice showed that Lgr5-expressing cells can contribute to both cholangiocytes and hepatocytes after liver damage[24].
 Interestingly, Lgr5 expression is not detected in healthy liver, but only detected in cholangiocytes after injury.
-This indicates that Lgr5 is transiently expressed in a subpopulation of cholangiocytes that activate the Wnt signalling and repopulate the liver when required.
-However, the origin and identity of this trans-amplifying population in the liver during quiescent state remains to be investigated.
-The identification of the origin of the Lgr5 population will reveal whether there is a pre-determined residential liver stem cells, or cholangiocytes obtained the regenerative capacity stochastically and regenerate the liver parenchyma during injury.
-Although the controversy regarding the existence of a dedicated liver stem cell population remains, subpopulations of cholangiocytes have been identified and it seems the cells of the liver epithelium i.e., cholangiocytes and hepatocytes can obtain cellular plasticity and differentiate into the other compartment when one compartment is significantly damaged.
+This indicates that Lgr5 is transiently expressed in a subpopulation of cholangiocytes that activate Wnt signalling and repopulate the liver when required.
+However, the origin and identity of this trans-amplifying population in the liver during quiescence remains to be investigated.
+Identifying the origin of the Lgr5 population will reveal whether either there are predetermined residential liver stem cells, or cholangiocytes obtain regenerative capacity stochastically and regenerate the liver parenchyma during injury.
+Although the controversy regarding the existence of a dedicated liver stem cell population remains, subpopulations of cholangiocytes have been identified.
+Furthermore, it appears that the cells of the liver epithelium (i.e. cholangiocytes and hepatocytes) can obtain cellular plasticity and differentiate into the other compartment when one compartment is significantly damaged.

-Exogenous repopulation capacity of cholangiocytes
+Exogenous repopulatiNG capacity of cholangiocytes

-In contrast to the lineage tracing studies, there are more convincing results in transplanting isolated or in vitro cultured cholangiocytes [42,51-53].
-Transplantation assays have been widely used by the liver research community to prove the repopulation capacity of different cell populations.
+In contrast to lineage-tracing studies, there are more convincing results in transplanting isolated or in vitro-cultured cholangiocytes [42,51-53].
+Transplantation assays have been widely used by the liver research community to prove the repopulating capacity of different cell populations.
 As the most effective treatment for liver disease is whole organ transplantation, it is common to seek alternatives using cells isolated from the liver to overcome the challenges faced in allogenic transplantations.
-Most transplantation assays are designed in a way that selective advantages are provided to the donor population and this is often achieved by causing defects to the host hepatocytes.
-The most widely used models are the fumarylacetoacetate hydrolasemice (Fah) deficient and the urokinase-type plasminogen activator overexpressing (uPA) mice[54,55].
+Most transplantation assays are designed in a way that selective advantages are provided to the donor population, and this is often achieved by causing defects to the host hepatocytes.
+The most widely used models are the fumarylacetoacetate hydrolasemice (Fah)-deficient and the urokinase-type plasminogen activator-overexpressing (uPA) mice[54,55].

-The Fah deficient mice lack the functional fumarylacetoacetate hydrolase (Fah), a metabolic enzyme required for the last step of tyrosine catabolism pathway.
+The Fah-deficient mice lack the functional fumarylacetoacetate hydrolase (Fah), a metabolic enzyme required for the last step of the tyrosine catabolism pathway.
 Fah mice develop liver diseases and die within 12 hours after birth from hypoglycaemia[54].
 This defect can be corrected by blocking the accumulation of hepatotoxins through the administration of 2-(2-nitro-4-trifluoro-methylbenzyol)-1,3-cyclohexanedione (NTBC) to partially recover liver function[56].
-The administration of NTBC prolongs the lifespan of Fah mice and enables this strain suitable for liver repopulation[57].
+The administration of NTBC prolongs the lifespan of Fah mice and enables this strain to be suitable for liver repopulation[57].
 On the other hand, the uPA transgenic mice have the mouse urokinase-type plasminogen activator (uPA) gene under the control of the mouse albumin enhancer/promotor.
-The hepatocyte specific expression of uPA causes liver toxicity and chronic liver injury hence creating a selective advantage for the transplanted hepatocytes[55,58].
+Hepatocyte-specific expression of uPA causes liver toxicity and chronic liver injury, hence creating a selective advantage for transplanted hepatocytes[55,58].
 However, the limitations of this model are the narrow time transplantation window after birth and the poor breeding efficiency of this strain.
 In addition, only homozygous animals are good recipients for liver cell transplantation[59].
-Immunocompromised variants of these strains are also developed and transplantation of human or rodent hepatocytes have shown promising repopulation capacity after xenotransplantation[60-62].
+Immunocompromised variants of these strains have also been developed, and transplantation of human or rodent hepatocytes has shown promising repopulation capacity after xenotransplantation[60-62].